How do I accept my admission to Dalarna University?

 If you are granted a scholarship from the Swedish Institute, you do not need to submit any payment.

 If you are awarded a scholarship from Dalarna University, you can lower sum you need to pay for your first semester by the value of this scholarship (for the first semester).
 For example if you are admitted to a social science programme (Tourism Destination Development or Business Studies) and awarded a scholarship with a value of 20000 SEK per semester, then you would submit a payment of 23500 SEK to Dalarna University for the first semester.

 How do I pay the tuition fee?

 Dalarna University partners with an online payment company (Flywire) that offers easy payment solutions in nearly every country in the world, so that you can pay online with either a credit card, bank transfer or other payment method depending on the country you will be sending the tuition fee payment from.
-You can find more information about how to submit your online payment at the tuition fees page.
+You can find more information about how to submit your online payment at the Tuition Fees webpage.

 When you pay the tuition fees via Flywire, Flywire will send a notification that the fees are received by Dalarna University.
-You do not need to send this notification to the Migration Board; Dalarna University notifies the Migration Board that your fees were paid.
+You do not need to send this notification to the Migration Agency; Dalarna University notifies the Migration Agency that your fees were paid.

 When do I need to pay the tuition fees?

-The latest you should pay the fees is in early June, but we STRONGLY advise you to pay the fees earlier than this as that gives you little time to get your residence permit approved.
-In some instances it is possible to pay the fee after this date but the risk is that you will not get a residence permit approved.
+The latest you should pay the fees is in late May (autumn) or mid-November (spring), but we STRONGLY advise you to pay the fees earlier than this as that gives you little time to get your residence permit approved.
+In some instances it is possible to pay the fee after these date but the risk is that you will not get a residence permit approved.

 Is it possible to pay in installments for the first semester?